 - Requested by an individual or on behalf of an individual.

-- Available to a person who resides in a long term care facility.
+- Who reside in a long term care facility.

 Facilities Covered by the Ombudsman Program